SecOpsPete/agentic-ai-cybersecurity-agent/methodology-and-setup/README.md

 This methodology provides a complete, structured SOP for AI agent improvements using **GitHub Copilot Pro** with **GPT‑5.0**, based on **Josh Madakor’s Cyber Range Baseline AI Agent Model**.

 **Workflow:**
-### PLAN → APPROVAL → EDIT → TEST → KEEP/REVIEW → COMMIT → PUSH → TAG
+### PLAN → APPROVAL → EDIT → TEST → REVIEW & COMMIT → PUSH → TAG

 Each stage ensures that AI‑assisted changes are versioned, testable, reversible, and auditable.